Everything you need to know about getting married in Florida!

 - Voter Registration: A voter registration application may be included when the certified copy of the marriage license is returned to the newly married couple.
 Otherwise, you can get the form from the office of the Supervisor of Elections.

-- Other: Your passport, library card, car registration/title, frequent flier card and other club cards, and business and professional licenses should also be changed if you want to make a formal name change.
+- Other: Your passport, car registration/title, business and professional licenses should also be changed if you want to make a formal name change.
 You should also notify your employer, your insurance provider, and your school or university, if you are currently enrolled.

 ~ Beach Weddings ~